facebookresearch/pytorch_GAN_zoo/README.md

 - a folder with N subfolder and images in it
 - a .h5 file (cf fashionGen)

 To this you can add a "config" entry giving overrides to the standard configuration.
-See models/trainer/standard_configurations to see all possible overrides.
+See models/trainer/standard_configurations to see all possible options.
 For example:

 ```
 {